sickozell/SickoCV/README.md

 Then, with another ARM triggering (arm off) the routing will stop on next clock detection and GATE output will go low.

-FADE knob (up to 50ms) can be used to avoid attack or release clicks when audio signals are connected to IN input.
+FADE knob up to 10s can be used to avoid attack or release clicks when audio signals are connected to IN input.

 If ARM is triggered again before clock detection it will abort arming (unarm).

 Triggering RESET input will immediately stop the routing.

 Triggering RESETALL input will immediately stop all the 8 routings.

+#### **Context Menu**
+- Initialize On Start: discards previous module state on VCV restart
+- Disable Unarm: this disables unarm feature

 NOTE: input trigger threshold is +1v.